 If the good habit that you want to include in your life is quite harder and you said to yourself that it will be too tough for you, then the probability of having a bad outcome will be much higher.
 Instead of judging yourself, it’s better to motivate yourself with a can-do attitude to make it happen even if it is difficult for you.

-The reason behind that is that when you work on the phenomenon of self-judgment, then you take the responsibility of various mistakes on your shoulders which creates the feeling of guilt and shame.
+The reason behind that is that when you work on the phenomenon of self-judgment, then you take responsibility for various mistakes on your shoulders which creates the feeling of guilt and shame.
 These feelings tend to have negative consequences.

 That’s why it’s better to think towards a good habit with self-compassion instead of self-judgment so that you can give yourself some empathy and love, using which it gets easy to make a good habit a part of your life.